Rogilla

-Rogilla was a chestnut Australian thoroughbred gelding, who was a versatile racehorse performing in Australia.
-Known as the Coalfields Champion from Newcastle, Rogilla raced during a vintage era of the Australian turf.
-He won in each of the six seasons that he raced as a three-year-old to an eight-year-old.
-Rogilla was an outstanding galloper in Sydney and Melbourne on wet or dry tracks recording 26 wins from 4½ furlongs to 2 miles with regular jockey Darby Munro winning 16 races.
+Rogilla was a chestnut Australian thoroughbred racehorse.
+Known as the Coalfields Champion from Newcastle, Rogilla won in each of the six seasons that he raced as a three-year-old to an eight-year-old, recording 26 wins from 4½ furlongs to 2 miles.
+His regular jockey was Darby Munro.

 Breeding

-He was by Roger de Busli (GB) and his dam Speargila was by Brakespear (GB).
+Rogilla was by Roger de Busli (GB), and his dam Speargila was by Brakespear (GB).
 Roger de Busli (GB) won three races from 20 starts in England.
 He commenced stud duties in 1925, but sired only one other winner of a principal race in Oro 1935 AJC Metropolitan Handicap.

-Rogilla's dam Speargila was a good racemare that won 13 races in Sydney, plus 10 other provincial and country races.
+Rogilla's dam Speargila was a racemare that won 13 races in Sydney, plus 10 other provincial and country races.
 Speargila was line-bred to Prince Charlie, as both Lochiel and Clan Stuart were sired by him.
-She was the dam of six foals, which all raced and were winners.
+She was the dam of six foals, which all raced.
 Rogilla was the second foal.

 His breeder, Hunter White of Havilah, was a well known Australian Jockey Club committeeman (1910–1940) and granted three consecutive leases to Rogilla's trainer.